 A prosecutor may agree to reduce the charges against a defendant in exchange for a plea of guilty or no contest.
 For example, a defendant agrees to plead guilty to a lesser misdemeanor charge instead of the felony they initially faced.

-Unlike a misdemeanor conviction, a convicted felon may face a loss of his or her civil liberties, including the right to carry a firearm or the right to vote in U.S. elections.
+Unlike a misdemeanor conviction, a felony conviction may mean the loss of your civil liberties, including the right to carry a firearm or the right to vote in U.S. elections.
 A felony conviction may also cast a shadow on any future criminal or civil proceedings you are part of.

 There is the possibility that if a defendant loses at trial and is later charged with a future offense, a more serious conviction could be on the table.
 This is especially true in DUI cases that involve multiple charges.
 A second DUI charge can result in jail time unless the first offense was bargained down to reckless driving.